helios-yamet/ts-rxjs-audio-play/README.md

 # ts-rxjs-audio-playground

-Some experiments using Typescript, Webpack RXjs and the Web Audio API.
+Some experiments using Typescript, Vue, RXjs and the Web Audio API.

 # License